I admit it, I used to be a SiteGround fanboy.

-Migrations can have hiccups, support can be rude, and you will not get the same level of support as someone like Kinsta.
-So if you have issues or questions, I would reach out to Mustaasam Saleem Ansari (the Cloudways community manager) whose #1 job is to make customers happy and answer questions.
+It’s still not the same level of support you would get at Kinsta or WPX.
+If you have questions, you can always reach out to Mustaasam Saleem Ansari (the Cloudways community manager) whose #1 job is to make customers happy and answer questions.
 He is also super activate in the WordPress Hosting Facebook Group.
-I was in touch with Mustaasam during the migration – he answered all my questions and gave me peace of mind more than anything.
-I liked the idea of accountability.
+I was in touch with Mustaasam during the migration – he answered all my questions and gave me peace of mind.
+I really like the idea of accountability.

 Of course, there are plenty of customers who think Cloudways support is great (including me).
 I actually reached out to Hristo Pandjarov (SiteGround community manager) about an affiliate question with SiteGround, twice, and he never responded.
 Every person is different – it depends who your rep is.
 But if you have questions or issues, try reaching out to Mustaasam.

 My personal experience; they migrated the site successfully with no errors, downtimes, and they even configured their Breeze plugin for me.
 Maybe they knew I was writing this review :)

 9. 5 Cloud Hosting Providers To Choose From

 With Cloudways, you can choose from 5 cloud hosting providers.
 Just to confirm, Cloudways is the middleman who manages your server.
 DigitalOcean and the other providers are the ones hosting your website (through their partner, Cloudways).
 I personally don’t feel like managing my server – ain’t nobody got time for that!
 But if you do, you can go straight to DigitalOcean.

 Cloudways has an article describing the differences in each plan:

 Their most popular plan is DigitalOcean which is also the least expensive (and the one I use).